Ludoviccccc/SimulateurGPT/README.md

 * perform lights mutations on the program according to a `mutation operator`.
 See function `exploration.imgep.mutation.mutate_instructions`.
 The performed mutations consist of changing the existing instructions
 ### Results
+The phenomenon is stochastic and the variance seems non negligeable.
+As Pierre-Yves suggested, I will maybe calculate the empirical mean of the statistics for each program.

-The result of an exploration with **kNN** with k=2.
+The result of an exploration with **kNN** with k=1,2,3
-* I think the shape of the distributions gaussian.
-This is probably a consequence of Central limit theorem ?
+* I think the shape of the distributions gaussian: This is probably a consequence of **Central limit theorem** ?

 * Modules that are used there, are: